 This punishment could take the form of spanking, bondage, nipple clamps – anything that both people have consented to.

-People typically enjoy power play during sex because a lack of control can relieve the stresses of everyday life, whilst assuming control can increase your self confidence.
+People typically enjoy power exchange during sex because a lack of control can relieve the stresses of everyday life, while assuming control can increase your self confidence.